New England Football League

+The 2025 NEFL season finished with three league champions in AAA, AA and A; the Rhode Island Riptide won the Maritime (A) Conference by defeating the New London Silverbacks 28-0, their third NEFL Championship (2011, 2023).
+The Windsor (CT) Flyers won the North Atlantic Conference (AA), their first in program history in the NEFL, by beating the Haverhill Hitmen 28-14.
+The top level Colonial Conference (AAA) championship was won by the New England Bombers by defeating the Boston Bandits 26-16.

 League history

 The New England Football League was founded in 1994 by League President and Director of Marketing, Tom Torrisi, Chairman Matt Brien, Commissioner Bob Oreal, Vice-President and Treasurer John Motta and Secretary Christine Torrisi.
 It started its 1994 season with four teams.
 By 1997, the number of teams tripled to twelve; in 2002, the league had at least one team in each New England state, and started its three-conference alignment with three different skill levels, one for each conference.
 The 2006 was the first season with at least 30 teams, making the NEFL one of the largest semi-pro football leagues in the country.
+Following the 2020 covid-era the league contracted to as few as 7 teams, but has since grown back to an expected 18 summer and 8 spring teams for 2026.